Local and global visibility and Gromov hyperbolicity of domains with respect to the Kobayashi distance

 Let $(X,d)$ be a geodesic metric space.
 For $x,y \in X$, we denote by $[x,y]_X$ a geodesic segment joining $x$ and $y$.
 A geodesic triangle $T$ is the union of 3 geodesic segments (called {\sl sides}) $T=[x,y]_X \cup [y,z]_X \cup [z,x]_X$ joining 3 points $x,\ y, z \in X$.

-A geodesic metric space $(X,d)$ is {\sl Gromov hyperbolic} if there exists $\delta > 0$ such that every geodesic triangle $T$ is $\delta$-thin, that is, every point on a side of $T$ has distance to the opposite sides less than or equal to $\delta$.
+A geodesic metric space $(X,d)$ is {\sl Gromov hyperbolic} if there exists $\delta > 0$ such that every geodesic triangle $T$ is $\delta$-thin, that is, every point on a side of $T$ has distance from the union of the other two sides less than or equal to $\delta$.

-A geodesic metric space $(X,d)$ is called {\sl geodesically stable} if for every $A > 1$ and $B > 0$ there exists $M > 0$ with the following property : If $\gamma : [0, 1] \rightarrow X$ is a $(A,B)$ quasi-geodesic, there exists a geodesic segment $[\gamma(0),\gamma(1)]_X$ such that $\gamma([0,1]) \subset \mathcal N^d_{M}\left([\gamma(0),\gamma(1)]_X\right)$ where if $K\subset \Omega$, we let
+A geodesic metric space $(X,d)$ is called {\sl geodesically stable} if for every $A > 1$ and $B > 0$ there exists $M > 0$ with the following property : If $\gamma : [0, 1] \rightarrow X$ is a $(A,B)$-quasi-geodesic, there exists a geodesic segment $[\gamma(0),\gamma(1)]_X$ such that $\gamma([0,1]) \subset \mathcal N^d_{M}\left([\gamma(0),\gamma(1)]_X\right)$, where if $K\subset \Omega$, we let